codedthinking/tender-home-bias/lesson/instructions1.md

 # Pretext
+> You are waiting for your flight at Paris CDG when you get a call from the Directeur du Trésor.
+He is going to an EU meeting discussing public procurement, where cross-border procurement will be discussed.
+He wants to know how France compares to other EU countries in terms of cross-border procurement, when French public agencies are supplied by non-French tender winners.
+>
+> Your laptop battery just died.
+You have access to a public internet terminal where you can fire up Replit with a bash terminal and access public data.
+You want to do an analysis that
+>
+> 1. only uses the tools at your disposal (so that you impress the Directeur with your fast response)
+> 2. can be fully reproduced later when you get back to the office (or recharge your laptop)
+> 3. understandable by your colleagues.

 # Instructions
 We will use data from [Tenders Electronic Daily](https://data.europa.eu/data/datasets/ted-csv?locale=en).
 This is a database compiled by the European Commission on public procurements in the EU.
 We use a 100k sample of the 2019 Contract Award Notices.
 The file in .csv format.